open-metadata/OpenMetadata/docs/install/metadata-ingestion/connectors/database-services/vertica.md

 ```
 {% endcode %}

-1. **username** - pass the Vertica username.
+1. **username **- pass the Vertica username.
-2. **password** - the password for the Vertica username.
+2. **password** - password for the username.
-3. **service\_name** - Service Name for this Vertica cluster.
-If you added the Vertica cluster through OpenMetadata UI, make sure the service name matches the same.
+3. **service_name** - Service Name for this Vertica cluster.
+If you added Vertica cluster through OpenMetadata UI, make sure the service name matches the same.
-4. **filter\_pattern** - It contains includes, excludes options to choose which pattern of datasets you want to ingest into OpenMetadata.
+4. **filter_pattern** - It contains includes, excludes options to choose which pattern of datasets you want to ingest into OpenMetadata
-5. **database -** Database name from where data is to be fetched.

 ### Publish to OpenMetadata